eliudio/crawl4ai-project/README.md

 Initially:
 1. Scrape events from as many organisers as possible.
 Server side.
 24x7 scraping.
 Don't copy aggregators, only organisers.
 Respect robots.txt
-1. Race db.
+2. Scrape aggregators to find organisers.
+But ONLY use it as a source of organiser names or domain names of organisers Race db.
 Find a race
-2. Indicate races you've done, with time, ...
+3. Indicate races you've done, with time, ...
 Upload photos, ...
-Link to Strava / Garmin
+Link to Strava / Garmin 4Community of people
-3. Community of people
-4. Map overview, with races, flags where you've ran, where other's ran, ...
+5Map overview, with races, flags where you've ran, where other's ran, ...

 Then:
 1. A booking system, like Booking.com for races.